 6.3 No Waiver

-The Exchange and Contractor agree that the failure to comply with the Performance Measurement Standards may cause damages to the Exchange and its Enrollees which may be uncertain and impractical or difficult to ascertain.
-The parties agree that the Exchange shall assess, and Contractor promises to pay the Exchange, in the event of such failed, delayed, and/or other performance that does not meet the Performance Measurement Standards, the amounts to be determined in accordance with the Performance Measurement Standards set forth at Attachment 14.
+The Exchange and Contractor agree that the failure to comply with the Performance Standards may cause damages to the Exchange and its Enrollees which may be uncertain and impractical or difficult to ascertain.
+The parties agree that the Exchange shall assess, and Contractor promises to pay the Exchange, in the event of such failed, delayed, and/or other performance that does not meet the Performance Standards, the amounts to be determined in accordance with the Performance Standards set forth at Attachment 14.

-The assessment of fees relating to the failure to meet Performance Measurement Standards shall be subject to the following: (1) be determined in accordance with the amounts and other terms set forth in the Performance Measurement Standards, (2) be cumulative with other remedies available to the Exchange under the Agreement, (3) not be deemed an election of remedies, and (4) not constitute a waiver or release of any other remedy the Exchange may have under this Agreement for Contractor’s breach of this Agreement, including, without limitation, Contractor’s right to terminate this Agreement.
-The Exchange shall be entitled in its discretion to recover actual damages caused by Contractor’s failure to perform its obligations under this Agreement.
+The assessment of fees relating to the failure to meet Performance Standards shall be subject to the following: (1) be determined in accordance with the amounts and other terms set forth in the Performance Standards, (2) be cumulative with other remedies available to the Exchange under the Agreement, (3) not be deemed an election of remedies, and (4) not constitute a waiver or release of any other remedy the Exchange may have under this Agreement for Contractor’s breach of this Agreement, including, without limitation, the Exchange’s right to terminate this Agreement.
+The Exchange shall be entitled, in its discretion, to recover actual damages caused by Contractor’s failure to perform its obligations under this Agreement.

 Article 7 – Contract Term; Recertification and Decertification